On the action of the symmetric group on the free LAnKe: a question of Friedmann, Hanlon, Stanley and Wachs: The maps and

+\end{enumerate} \end{definition} \begin{remark} A map closely related to $\Phi_1$ was defined and studied in \cite[Section 3.1]{MS7} (the notation $\gamma_1$ was used there).
+The motivation for the definition of $\Phi_2$ will be clear in the proof of Theorem \ref{main} (cf. eq. (\ref{omegaphi3})).
+Roughly speaking, it turns out that when we apply to the map $\Phi_2$ the duality functor $\Omega$ followed by the Schur functor, the image of the resulting map is given by the relations of Lemma \ref{relation}. \end{remark} \begin{remark} It well known that for any sequence $\alpha=(\alpha_1, \dots, \alpha_r)$ of nonnegative integers, where $N \ge r$, the $G$-module $D(\alpha)$ is cyclic and a generator is the element $1^{(\alpha_1)}\otimes \cdots \otimes r^{(\alpha_r)}$. \end{remark}

-We want to describe the image of the map $\Phi_2$ in a different way.
-Recall from (\ref{skew2}) that we have the map such that where $\alpha$ is the skew shape $\alpha = (n,n-1)/(1).$ \begin{lem} The images of the maps $\Phi_2$ and $\theta_2$ are equal. \end{lem} \begin{proof} First we will determine a new description of $\Ima(\Phi_2)$.
-This will be done using a method similar to \cite[Section 3.1]{MMS}.
+We want to describe the image of the map $\Phi_2$.
+Recall from Definition \ref{thetat} that we have the map that satisfies where $\xi$ is the skew shape $\xi := (n,n-1)/(1).$ \begin{lemma} Let $n \ge 3$.
+Then, with the above notation, the images of the maps

+are equal. \end{lemma} \begin{proof} First we will determine a new description of $\Ima(\Phi_2)$.
+This will be done using ideas from \cite[Section 3.1]{MMS}, but our presentation is self contained.

+Recall that we have the decomposition into irreducible $G$-modules by Pieri's rule \cite[(2.3.5) Corollary]{W}.
+In order to have concise notation, let $\nu (t)$ be the partition We have the projection onto the irreducible $K_{\nu(t)}$, where $T$ is the tableau (cf. Definition \ref{phis}).

+We will find the decomposition into irreducible $G$-modules of the image of the map $\Phi_2$ by examining the compositions for $t=0, \dots, n-1$.
+This will be done by determining the $t \in \{ 0,1, \dots, n-1 \}$ such that the composition (\ref{pi_TPhi_2}) is nonzero.